LalitaQA/SauceDemo-TDDFramework/README.md

 🛒 SauceDemo Automation Testing Project

 📌 Project Overview
-This repository contains the automation script created for the SauceDemo web application.
-The objective of this project is to validate the application's functionality by designing and executing test scripts, reporting defects, and ensuring that the application meets the expected business.
+This project is a Selenium Test Automation Framework developed using Java, Selenium WebDriver, and TestNG for automating the SauceDemo web application.
+The framework follows the Test-Driven Development (TDD) approach and implements the Page Object Model (POM) design pattern to improve maintainability, reusability, and scalability.